6 Amazing Canadian Yoga Wear Brands (That Aren’t Lululemon)

 Daub + Design

-If you’ve grown tired of your basic black yoga leggings and tanks, you’re going to greatly appreciate Daub + Design.
-The Vancouver-based women’s activewear line was founded in 2010 by Lexi Soukoreff, whose background is in textile design — so it’s no wonder why it’s rife with dreamy prints and interesting designs.
-The pieces are cut from sustainable fabrics that are hand-dyed or printed with designs by Soukoreff, so no two pieces are alike.
+If you’ve grown tired of your basic black yoga leggings and tanks, you’ll appreciate Daub + Design.
+The Vancouver-based women’s activewear line was founded in 2010 by Lexi Soukoreff, whose background is in textile design—so it’s no wonder her collections are rife with fun prints.
+Her pieces are cut from comfy sustainable fabric that you won’t want to take off.

-Our favourite items?
-Their leggings: Try Daub + Design’s tie-dye bottoms or tone-on-tone animal prints.
-If you’re looking for a more subtle pick, try one of their shiny black options.
+Our go-to pick?
+Daub + Design’s two-tone bottoms.
+If you’re looking for a more subtle pick, try a shiny black pair.
 Across the line, sizes range from extra small to extra large, and a variety of styles are available.

 Today, Lolë puts out around 350 styles a year, including yoga basics but also outerwear and dresses.
 In 2010, Trempe and her team launched the first Atelier Lolë store in Montreal.
 Now there are over 50—most of them in Canada, with several in France and the U.S. They also sell at many other retailers and online.

 Trempe continues to push for what she considers Lolë’s key principles: technical sophistication, femininity, versatility, and comfort.
 As an avid skier, cyclist and runner, she ensures the company is creating fashions for women like herself.
 “We really want women to feel good inside and out.”

 (Related: 6 Canadian Sports Bras for Bigger Busts)